nf-core/viralmetagenome/docs/output.md

 ### BLAST

 [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) is a sequence comparison tool that can be used to compare a query sequence against a database of sequences.
-In viralmetagenome, BLAST is used to compare the contigs generated by the assemblers to a database of viral sequences.
+In nf-core/viralmetagenome, BLAST is used to compare the contigs generated by the assemblers to a database of viral sequences.

-By default, viralmetagenome will only provide the BLAST results in a tabular format.
+By default, nf-core/viralmetagenome will only provide the BLAST results in a tabular format.
 It will have selected only for the top five hits and will also have a filtered version where it will only include hits with an e-value of 0.01 or lower, a bitscore of 50 or higher, and an alignment percentage of 0.80 or higher.

 :::info{title="Column names" collapse}